RausellLab/NCBoost-2/README.md

 #### A - Download of feature files

 NCBoost 2 features are available [here]().
+Compressed tabix-indexed files are provided.
+Once downloaded,
 The gene-level features used by NCBoost are provided as part of this repository and described [here](https://github.com/RausellLab/NCBoost/tree/master/NCBoost_data).
-All the rest of feature files (position-level and window-level features) need to be downloaded executing the script `get_selection_features.sh`.

 The script uses wget and gsutil to download the different data files from the original sources in the NCBoost_features/ folder.
 It may be run using the following command line from the root NCBoost folder: